 * Stress Testing

-Observes how the system behaves when the load is above the planned maximum capacity, and most importantly at what point it breaks.
-The expected behavior is that the application stops performing partially or completely when the load is high but becomes stable after the tests are over.
+Observes how the system behaves when the load is above the planned maximum capacity, and most importantly, at what point it breaks.
+The expected behavior is that the application stops performing partially or entirely when the load is high but becomes stable after the tests are over.

 * Ramp-up Time

 Let’s assume we intend to test our application with a sample of 1000 users.
 It is not realistic to get all 1000 of 1000 users in the system right away.
-Ramp-up time determines how many users the test tool will include in the system each second.
-When the ramp-up time is 20 seconds for 1000 users, the system will add 50 users at the end of the 1st, and 100 users at the 2nd second.
-At the end of 20 seconds, the system will include all users in the test.
+Ramp-up time determines how many users the test tool includes in the system each second.
+When the ramp-up time is 20 seconds for 1000 users, the system adds 50 users at the end of the 1st, and 100 users at the 2nd second.
+At the end of 20 seconds, the system includes all users in the test.

 * Think Time